LIBOR and Other Benchmarks LIBOR Transition

 Beyond LIBOR, many other regulatory bodies across the globe have followed suit in reviewing the status of their IBORs.
 In some jurisdictions, regulators are considering to take a multi-rate approach and retain reformed versions of existing IBORs to operate alongside the relevant RFR for that jurisdiction (e.g. Australia, Canada, Hong Kong).
 However, it remains to be seen how such multi-rate approaches will operate in practice.

 For example, in the Asia-Pacific region, both the Hong Kong and Singapore regulators have made a decision to review their local IBORs and plan to adopt a multi-rate approach.
 For Hong Kong, this involves keeping the Hong Kong Interbank Offered Rate (HIBOR) and enhancing the methodology for the Hong Kong Overnight Index Average (HONIA) rate.
-For Singapore, the Singapore Interbank Offered Rate (SIBOR) calculation methodology is being enhanced, while there are initiatives to transition transactions referencing the Swap Offered Rate (which will be impacted by the discontinuation of USD LIBOR) to Singapore Overnight Rate Average (SORA) and other SGD rates.
+For Singapore, the Singapore Interbank Offered Rate (SIBOR) calculation methodology is being enhanced, while the Singapore Overnight Rate Average (SORA) has been identified as the alternative interest rate benchmark to the Singapore Swap Offer Rate (SOR).
+To find out more about the transition from SOR to SORA, click here.

 RFRs are based on overnight transactions and are therefore overnight rates as opposed to LIBOR which is published in multiple tenors.
 Furthermore, the overnight RFRs are risk-free or nearly risk-free whilst LIBOR reflect bank credit risk premium and other factors such as liquidity and supply and demand fluctuations.
 Consequently, various adjustments need to be made to the relevant RFR to be used as fallbacks to LIBOR.